The-Gmann/ag2/README.md

 ChangeLogs (dates are dd/mm/yyyy)
 ---------------------------------:
-Version AG2 1.1.5 : 07/07/2010
+Version AG2 1.1.5 : 09/01/2020
 .
-Added : map pg_city17 by The Gman
+Added : map pg_city16 by The Gman
 .
+Added : episode 2 ammo crates for mappers
+.
+Changed : new textures for egon
+.
+Changed : high quality menu background
+.
+Changed : new item sounds
+.
+Changed : gauss model to hl2 one
+.
+Changed : improved gauss and egon sounds
-Changed : "in-eye death" set to off by default
+.
+Changed : menu hud color to gray
+.
+Fixed : russian and english localization
+.
+Fixed : 357 grip
+.
+Fixed : crossbow sounds, button sounds, pistol, 357, shotgun and smg reload sounds

 Version AG2 1.02 : 07/07/2010
 .
 Added : in teamplay game mods, HUD is getting color of your team (can be prevented in Advanced Player menu)